richard-to/richard-to.github.io/README.md

 My personal blog.

-The theme I'm using is a slightly modified version of <a href=https://github.com/saikiransripada/mixyll">Mixyll</a>, by [saikiransripada](https://github.com/saikiransripada).
+The theme I'm using is a slightly modified version of [Mixyll](https://github.com/saikiransripada/mixyll), by [saikiransripada](https://github.com/saikiransripada).